Student Arts Orgs

 IMATE, or Improv Music And Theatre Ensemble, exists so that students can enjoy our unique combination of long-form and musical improv.
 Our shows range from improvised songs and improvised musical scenes to full improvised shows.
 This group requires no auditions or previous experience to join, however, all members must come to all rehearsals (unless another legitimate conflict prevents them - for instance, a campus job).
 For more information, check out our web site: http://carletonimate.webs.com We'll see you onstage.

-Intertwining Melodies is an a capella group that was founded to bring a unique and different sound to Carleton's a capella scene.
+Intertwining Melodies is a co-ed a capella group that was founded to bring a unique and different sound to Carleton's a capella scene.
 We sing primarily R&B and hip-hop, although we do not limit ourselves to a specific genre.

 The Knightingales are an all-female a cappella group, the second oldest on campus after the Carleton Singing Knights.
 There are typically ten members with representatives from all class grades, who share a range of interests and are involved on campus in everything from rugby to the Carletonian.
 Their music covers many genres, including spirituals and traditional songs and the work of contemporary artists such as Jewel and Jason Mraz.
 Practices are held regularly three times a week, and performances at least once at the end of every term.